newrelic-experimental/newrelic-sketch-java/Publish.md

 # Publishing to Maven

+**IMPORTANT: By default, Gradle uses daemon processes to run builds.
+Environment variables are read only on daemon startup.
+Building a task does NOT use the environment of the task's invocation context.
+To refresh environment variables, run "gradlew --stop" or disable using daemon for builds.**

 NrSketch publishes artifacts to Maven, in the "com.newrelic" group.
 To publish a new version, use this procedure:

 * Update `nrSketchVersion` in [gradle.properties](gradle.properties)